twpride/tangram/readMe.md

 ## Solve state detection

 ### The motivation: timed gameplay
 A dimension that is unique to this implementation Tangram is that the player is scored by how quickly he/she can solve a puzzle.
 A timer automatically starts when the player enters a level and is only stopped whenever the user exits (by hitting pause, or switching tabs) or when the puzzle is solved.
-This added timing component meant that the program would constantly need to check whether the puzzle had been solved.
+This added timing component meant that the program would need a quick and cheap way to constantly check whether the puzzle had been solved.

-### Counting pixels on a secondary &lt;canvas&gt element;
+### The Solution: counting pixels on a secondary &lt;canvas&gt;

 For the aforementioned task, a raster based overlap detection algorithm was developed.
+The approach involed painting the silhouette and tiles onto a secondary canvas, making sure the two entities are centered with respect to one another, and then counting the non-overlapping pixels on the silhoutte.

+The screenshot below shows live game play with the secondary canvas overlayed on top.
+As the tiles on the main canvas moves, the secondary canvas is also updated.
+The green counter is a live reading of sum of cyan pixels currently displayed.
+Notice that when the when the probem solved, the green coutner drops to below 6000, which is the solve threshold, and the timer stops.

+<p align="center">
+ <img width="360" height="auto" src="https://raw.githubusercontent.com/twpride/tangram/master/demo/sil_opt.gif">
+</p>

+### Algorithm details
-The approach starts out with painting the silhouette then the tangram tiles on a secondary canvas that is off-screen.
+We start out painting the silhouette then the tangram tiles on a secondary canvas that is off-screen.
 By ensuring that the geometric centers of the silhouette and the tangram tiles align, it follows that there is maximum overlap between the tangram tiles and the silhouette when the puzzle is solved.
 Conversely, this means that the non-overlapping areas of the silhouette is at a minimum.

-To detect this solved state where the non-overlapping silhouette area is at a minimum, we set both the canvas background and the tangram shapes to black (rgb(0,0,0)) while the silhouette set to any non-black color which in our case was cyan, most importantly with a red color value of 1, rgb(1,255,255).
+To detect this solved state, we set both the background and the tile to black (rgb(0,0,0)) while the silhouette set to any non-black color which in our case was cyan, most importantly with a red color value of 1, rgb(1,255,255).
 Since the tangrams shapes are painted after the silhouette, any overlapping areas will be set to black, whereas the non-overlapping areas of the silhouette remain cyan.

 After every tile move, the program sums the red pixel values of all the pixels on the secondary canvas.
 Since we had set the silhouette to have a red color value of 1, the sum is also the number of pixels of silhouette that is non-overlapping.
 If the non-overlap pixel count is below a certain threshold (empirically determined), we can conclude that the player has solved the puzzle.

-<p align="center">
- <img width="360" height="auto" src="https://raw.githubusercontent.com/twpride/tangram/master/demo/sil_opt.gif">
-</p>

-The screenshot above shows live game play with the secondary canvas overlayed on top.
-As the tiles on the main canvas moves, the secondary canvas is also updated.
-The green counter is a live reading of sum of cyan pixels currently displayed.
-Notice that when the when the probem solved, the green coutner drops to below 5000 and the timer stops.

 ## A custom carousel element